myelintek/documentation/administration/account.rst

 .. warning::
     On deleting a user:

-    #) That user's access to all projects will be removed.
+    #) Its access to the MLSteam system and to the projects will be removed.
-    #) All projects owned by that user will be deleted.
+    #) All artifacts (such as projects, labs, and pipelines) owned by that user will be deleted.

 Set Plan for Resource Limitation
 ================================